 The above categories are in no dispute, but where do classic cars come in?
-Is age a determining factor, does a motorsport heritage help?
+How old does a classic car have to be?
+Is age a determining factor?
+Does a motorsport heritage help?
 Do the vehicles in question rely on nostalgia to be considered?
 Well the truth is all the above helps but they are not defining characteristics.

 I don’t think there would be many who would argue the instant classic status of the Lotus Esprit S1 as soon as it launched with its distinctive wedge shape but would the same sort of affection be lavished upon the Austin Allegro of the same era?

 The answer is actually really simple: yes, the car does have to resonate with people, it has to have an aesthetic appeal and having a strong history with motorsport isn’t going to hurt at all.
 However, if the car has stopped going down in value and actually starts appreciating then this is the main indication that a car has turned classic.

 Some vehicles experience a renaissance years after production has ended.
 This interest can be sparked by a number of factors, but one of the most important causes is nostalgia.
 Memories of being driven around in parents or grandparents cars, or even walking past show rooms at the time or remembering the posters on walls as a child all create a desire to own that car.

 As the years go by, and the car has long since gone out of production, something sparks that desire that has been dormant for so long and there we have the start of the journey into classic status.

 There are a few more factors which will contribute to the rise in interest for a car.
 Now, if a car had a significant impact on the motoring culture when it launched, was famous on TV, had motorsport fame, offered unique styling features, or even broke the mould in any particular way, then enough people will remember them.